vuongvu1/github-issues-explorer/README.md

 ![Delete Comments](screenshots/delete-comments.png)

 User can delete comments on every issues, noted that you can only delete your own comments or other's comments on your own issues.
+The page will automatically update after user delete a comment.